Goose Gossage: Pioneer of the closer role

 The New York Yankees of the late 1970s and early 1980s arguably pioneered the set-up/closer configuration, which was a standard baseball practice until the 2010s.
 The most effective pairing was Ron Davis and Gossage, with Davis typically entering the game in the 7th or 8th innings and Gossage finishing up.
 During one stretch with that pairing, the Yankees won 77 of 79 games in which they led after six innings.

 Gossage and top relievers of his era were known as firemen, relievers who entered the game when a lead was in jeopardy—usually with men on base—and regardless of the inning and often pitching two or three innings while finishing the game.
 Gossage had 17 games where he recorded at least 10 outs in his first season as a closer, including three games where he went seven innings.
 He pitched over 130 innings as a reliever in three different seasons.
 He had more saves of at least two innings than saves where he pitched one inning or less.
-The ace reliever's role evolved to where he was reserved for games where the team had a lead of three runs or less in the ninth inning.
+The ace reliever's role evolved into that of a closer, whose use was reserved for games where the team had a lead of three runs or less in the ninth inning.
 Mariano Rivera, considered the greatest closer of all time, earned only one save of seven-plus outs in his career, while Gossage logged 53.
 "Don't tell me [Rivera's] the best relief pitcher of all-time until he can do the same job I did.
 He may be the best modern closer, but you have to compare apples to apples.
 Do what we did," said Gossage.

 During his career, Gossage pitched in 1,002 games and finished 681 of them, earning 310 saves.
 Per nine innings pitched, he averaged 7.45 hits allowed and 7.47 strikeouts.
 He also made nine All-Star appearances and pitched in three World Series.

 Pitching style

-Gossage was one of the few pitchers who employed basically just one pitch, a fastball.
+Gossage was one of the few pitchers who employed basically just one pitch, a rising 100 mph fastball.
 Occasionally he would throw a slurve or a changeup.
-Despite his reputation as a pitcher who intentionally threw at hitters, Gossage stated that he threw at only three hitters in his career: Ron Gant, Andrés Galarraga, and Al Bumbry.
+Despite his reputation as a pitcher who threw high and tight to brush batters back, Gossage stated that he intentionally threw at only three hitters in his career: Ron Gant, Andrés Galarraga, and Al Bumbry.